 Dr. Lester is the UCLA Jane and Marc Nathanson Family Professor of Psychiatry, Director of the Nathanson Family Resilience Center, and Medical Director of the Child and Family Trauma Service.
 Dr. Lester’s research and clinical work have been dedicated to the development, evaluation, and implementation of family centered prevention and treatment for families facing the impact of military deployments, traumatic events, and parental illness.

 Dr. Jeffrey is a child and adolescent psychiatrist at the UCLA Semel Institute for Neuroscience and Human Behavior.
 She is the Associate Director of Ambulatory Services within the UCLA Department of Psychiatry and she also serves as the Associate Director of the Division of Population Behavioral Health at the Semel Institute for Neuroscience and Human Behavior.
 Additionally, Dr. Jeffrey is the Lead Child Psychiatrist at UCLA Behavioral Health Associates.
-Dr. Jeffrey has published articles in the fields of psychiatry and health care systems, spanning topics including integrated behavioral healthcare, anti-NMDA receptor encephalitis, and quality of life in depression.
+Dr. Jeffrey is a Fellow of the American Psychiatric Association and a Distinguished Fellow of the American Academy of Child and Adolescent Psychiatry.
+She has published articles in the fields of psychiatry and health care systems, spanning topics including integrated behavioral healthcare, anti-NMDA receptor encephalitis, and quality of life in depression.
 Dr. Jeffrey is interested in systems of health care delivery, quality improvement and family resilience.
-She also has a strong interest in advocacy for improved child and adolescent behavioral health.
+She also has a strong interest in advocacy for improved child mental health access.

 Dr. Klosinski is the senior associate director of the Nathanson Family Resilience Center and Executive Manager of the Division of Population Behavioral Health.
 A graduate of the University of Notre Dame, he received his doctoral degree in religion from Claremont Graduate University.
 His extensive administrative and research experience includes serving as director of programs for AIDS Project Los Angeles, co-investigator for the adaptation of two evidence-based prevention interventions for the Centers for Disease Control and Prevention, co-director of the Development Core of the UCLA Center for HIV Identification, Prevention, and Treatment Services, and project director of two randomized control trials of behavioral interventions in South Africa.